Jun Nishida: Body of work

 Nishida is widely recognized for his radical and intense method of ceramics production, which he described as a process of "excavation" (kussaku).
 He began by creating large mold-cast porcelain pieces, often shaped in semicircular and tubular forms, which were then mixed with glaze and poured into spherical or cuboid containers.
 The potassium-feldspar glaze was notably used as a structural material in its powdered form, rather than a surface treatment as a slurry.
 The containment structures were then fired at temperatures between 1200 and 1300 degrees Celsius for three to four days at a time.
 After letting the kiln cool for several more days, Nishida would climb into the kiln, typically with the help of assistants, to remove the iron and brick framework using power tools.
 The artist then proceeded to vigorously smash, chisel, and hammer the matrix to reveal extruded forms and partially baked and molten portions of clay and glaze.

 Nishida's practice grew out of a postwar avant-garde trend of Japanese ceramicists seeking to separate associations of functionality from ceramic arts and emphasize their works as primarily sculptural objets.
-The Kyoto-based Sōdeisha movement formed by ceramicist Kazuo Yagi, centered around resisting the canonical traditions of Japanese pottery and the treatment of ceramic works as vessels, serves as an important precursor to N ishida's work.
+The Kyoto-based Sōdeisha movement formed by ceramicist Kazuo Yagi, centered around resisting the canonical traditions of Japanese pottery and the treatment of ceramic works as vessels, serves as an important precursor to Nishida's work.
 Nishida's method not only resisted the categorical conventions of ceramic objects (as Yagi had done), but also challenged the fundamental perception of the ceramic process as ending at the moment of removal from the kiln by physically fracturing and reshaping the hardened object by hand.
 This latter aspect distinguishes Nishida from the historical avant-garde in ceramics.
 Nishida's visceral, dense evocation of porcelain pushes back against the material's traditional associations with fragility, lightness, and polish.

 Nishida understood his creations as the results of organic processes, describing his ceramic works as "essentially copies of natural forms" and likening his practice to "how Mother Earth makes stones."
 His exploded forms are texturally diverse; smoothly glazed undulating surfaces suddenly transition into violent protrusions and untamed, jagged edges.
 When viewed up close, the surfaces recall icebergs, patterns in the soil, rock formations and other features of the natural landscape.
 Nishida embraced unpredictability as part of the artistic process, working against the pursuit of precision and coherence often associated with ceramics.
 Instead, he allowed the material to morph and come into its form through a combination of human and non-human forces.
 Even with the understanding of the works as organic and living entities, Nishida still treated his pieces with chemical interventions to stabilize their forms.
 These synthetic adhesives yellowed, crystallized, and become opaque over time, thus requiring intensive conservation work to not only maintain the structural form of the objects, but their surface quality and white appearances as well.